rafiko1/jigsaw-multilingual-competition/README.md

 1. HuggingFace models are downloaded directly via API so there is no need to manually download them.
 2. Translations of the Toxic 2018 dataset and pseudo-labels for public LB 9372, public LB 9500, public LB 9537 (used as sample inputs to training) can be found [here](https://www.kaggle.com/leecming/multilingual-toxic-comments-training-data).
 3. Translation of the Toxic 2019 Unintended bias dataset is found [here](https://www.kaggle.com/rafiko1/translated-train-bias-all-langs)
-4. For post-processing: 11 Russian-modified subs after training [here](https://www.kaggle.com/rafiko1/ru-changed-subs)
+4. For post-processing: 11 Russian-related pseudolabels [here](https://www.kaggle.com/rafiko1/ru-changed-subs)

 ### Setup